-Plan Name Number of Committee Members Number of Meetings Held Apr'21 - Mar'22 Recruitment Efforts Seats to be Filled CalOptima 7 6 Staff Continued to recruit through existing members and publicizing the openings on CalOptima's website as well as regular updates in newsletters to community members 4 of 11 CCAH 12 6 Based on guidance from the California Department of Public Health and the California Governor's Office, In order to minimize the spread of the COVID-19 virus, Alliance offices were closed and these meetings were held virtually.
+Plan Name Number of Committee Members Number of Meetings Held Jul'21 - Jun'22 Seats to be Filled CalOptima 7 6 Staff Continued to recruit through existing members and publicizing the openings on CalOptima's website as well as regular updates in newsletters to community members.
+4 of 11 CCAH 12 6 Based on Guidance from the California Department of Public Health and the California Governor's Office, In order to minimuze the spread of the COVID-19 virus, Alliance offices were closed and these meetings were held virtually.
 Recruiting efforts were placed on hold until the resumption of in-person meetings.
-6 of 19 CenCal 16 4 Currently recruiting for 2 positions (CCS Family Member) - seeking help from family advocacy groups.
-2 of 18 HPSM 22 4 Efforts are ad hoc as HPSM's Social Workers make contact with families.
-N/A. No target number of seats to fill.
-PHC 7 4 In regards to recruitment efforts, we have several family members attending our committee meeting on the 22nd of February who are considering joining, and we will be discussing updates to the PHC Website and other recruitment opportunities with the group at that time.
-Additionally, we are sharing information with the county MTUs as well as other providers' offices to encourage referral to our FAC team.
-21 of 28
+6 of 19 CenCal 17 4 Currently recruiting for 1 position (CCs Family Member) - seeking help from family advocacy groups.
+1 of 18 HPSM 20 4 Efforts are ad hoc as HPSM's Social Workers make contact with families.
+N/A. No target number of seats to PHC 9 4 Through visits to our local MTC to meet families, we recruited two new members to the committee.
+Ongoing recruitment efforts continue, including provider outreach and collaboration with CCS county staff to identify members.
+19 of 28